Inbal Rabin-Lieberman: Gaza war

-On October 7, 2023, Rabin-Lieberman heard unusual noises near the kibbutz.
+On 7 October 2023, Rabin-Lieberman heard unusual noises near the kibbutz.
 She assessed the significance of the threat and quickly distributed weapons among the 12 members of the quick response group manned by residents of the kibbutz, including her uncle.
 She ran between houses, organizing men in different ambushes around the perimeter of the kibbutz and developed a plan to protect the settlement.

 Rabin-Lieberman and her fellow citizens held off the attackers for three hours, killing 25 militants before the IDF arrived.
 Afterwards, she evacuated with other residents, staying in a hotel in Tel Aviv.
-On October 9, she celebrated her birthday, on which Mayor Ron Huldai passed by to congratulate her.
+On 9 October, she celebrated her birthday, on which Mayor Ron Huldai passed by to congratulate her.

 Rabin-Liberman's name has become a household name.
-Thus, on November 7, 2023, when Knesset member Merav Michaeli (Labour) tried to criticize Minister Itamar Ben-Gvir (Jewish Power) for trying to soften the requirements for a license to carry weapons, the minister replied to her: "Don’t be Merav, be Inbal."
+Thus, on 7 November 2023, when Knesset member Merav Michaeli (Labour) tried to criticize Minister Itamar Ben-Gvir (Jewish Power) for trying to soften the requirements for a license to carry weapons, the minister replied to her: "Don’t be Merav, be Inbal."

+Honors

+In 2024 Rabin-Lieberman was honored as one of the torchbearers in the national Israeli Independence Day ceremony.